damonallison/notes/apple/swift.md

 * Do we have control over function scoping (private / package / public?)
 * How to create and use a framework (module).
 * Basic data structure definition - hash, equality, copy.
-* Weak / unowned references when dealing with ARC.
-What are the rules?

 ## Dislikes ##